OPEC’s catch 22

 This is not my first post on the current oil price dilemma and I have a hunch that there will be more to come in terms of even lower prices.
 From today’s vantage point it looks a bit like the new ruler of the kingdom has stabilized the slide but nothing could be further from the truth as this fact, important as it is in many other ways has very little if no perceptible effect on the oil price.

-Some of you will quip that I write a lot on oil for a LNG guy but worry not.
+Some of you will quip that I write a lot on oil for an LNG guy but worry not.
 Crude oil is still the threshold all other fuels are judged by so anything that happens to the black goo comes with a vengeance to LNG too.

 Saudi Arabia was blasted by its peers (some of them at least) for not wanting to prop up prices.
 Let’s look at the options.

 Going for higher prices now would mean curtailing supply so that the law of scarcity inflates prices again.
 That would give everyone more buck for the barrel but there would be fewer barrels so in the short run, this option will nevertheless produce pain.
-Budgets in oil selling countries have been planned on the assumption of a certain number of barrels sold at a certain price.
+Budgets in oil-selling countries have been planned on the assumption of a certain number of barrels sold at a certain price.

 Reduce one of those two factors and trouble strikes, reduce both and mayhem takes over.
-Most oil sellers skins are already paper thin so their tolerance for even stronger pain is extremely limited at the very best.
+Most oil sellers’ skins are already paper thin so their tolerance for even stronger pain is extremely limited at the very best.

 Let’s look at the other side of the coin.
 Those nasty shale drillers need to be annihilated or so must be the dominant thinking pattern in a classical oil seller’s brain.
 Let’s keep prices very low for a while and they will go out of business as we still produce cheaper oil.

 The situation for oil producers is far worse as they are in a horrible bind.
 Let’s have a harder look at the underlying dynamics of shale.
 Shale has been around for more than a century (well that’s at least the time since we know it’s there and can theoretically be produced).
-One of the first shale oil well was spudded in Austria in 19th century and Empress Sissy was present.
+One of the first shale oil wells was spudded in Austria in the 19th century and Empress Sissy was present.
 That’s some years in the past by now.

-Conventional wisdom held that shale is there and plenty of it but that it would be too expensive to produce so we better stuck with what we got from the Gulf or Russia or – you name it.
+Conventional wisdom held that shale is there and plenty of it but that it would be too expensive to produce so we better stick with what we got from the Gulf or Russia or – you name it.
 That is old history now.
 A couple of renegade drillers defied the laws of upstream development and squeezed the cost stack to the point where shale became what it is today.
-Costs have tumbled almost 10 fold and even more in certain places.
+Costs have tumbled almost 10-fold and even more in certain places.
 But who said that the journey was over?

 Let’s face it.
 This is not “I got more oil than you” kind of game.
 It’s rather a “there is plenty of the stuff and I can get it out cheaper than ever before”.
-The game change is earth bending as for the first time in history, national Oil Producers are faced with real oil entrepreneurs.
+The game change is earth-bending as for the first time in history, national Oil Producers are faced with real oil entrepreneurs.
 The classical International Oil Companies they had to deal with so far are pretty bureaucratic organizations.
 They do not differ strongly from their NOC brethren in that respect.
 No wonder they don’t know how to react.

-Because their simple world dictates that as the price of oil goes lower, the more of the shale producers will fall under their profitability threshold and will hence bite the bullet and go out of business.
+Because their simple world dictates that as the price of oil goes lower, more of the shale producers will fall under their profitability threshold and will hence bite the bullet and go out of business.
 For classical oil companies that might be the case but real oil and gas entrepreneurs are made of different matter.

 They are like cornered dogs and will fight like raging bulls.
 Not someone you want to square off with but that’s exactly what OPEC thinks it must do.

-Raising prices would ease the pain for the shale roughnecks and make then purry pussycats again.
+Raising prices would ease the pain for the shale roughnecks and make them purry pussycats again.
 But they will swamp the market OPEC thought it could have alone so there is no relief in that either.

-Lowering prices on the other hand will squeeze shale producers into the corner but also transform them into bloodthirsty beasts that will fight like circus lions on yoghurt diet in a Roman theatre.
+Lowering prices on the other hand will squeeze shale producers into the corner but also transform them into bloodthirsty beasts that will fight like circus lions on a yoghurt diet in a Roman theatre.

 There is no easy fix to this.
-Pandoras Box has been opened and what has befallen classical oil producers cannot be put back anymore.
+Pandora’s Box has been opened and what has befallen classical oil producers cannot be put back anymore.

-The recent price rally has brought back a lot of shale producing capacity to the market which is further proof that shale is much more reactive than anyone dared to guess before the drop.
+The recent price rally has brought back a lot of shale-producing capacity to the market which is further proof that shale is much more reactive than anyone dared to guess before the drop.
 Whatever OPEC can do to lift prices will be shaven immediately by shale producers and prolonged lower prices will kick shale producers into better shape making them a much more serious opponent.

-Let’s not forget that even the current mini price spike is not enough for virtually all producers to balance their budgets.
+Let’s not forget that even the current mini-price spike is not enough for virtually all producers to balance their budgets.

 What does this mean for LNG?

 That’s easy.
-If high oil prices are toxic to OPEC (and some non OPEC folks as well) as it stirs the new flock of shale entrepreneurs in action, they will eventually come around and accept the new reality.
-But this means that scores of LNG projects today are unsustainable with the current pricing regime and lifting prices to the levels needed to breakeven would curb the worlds thirst for LNG.
+If high oil prices are toxic to OPEC (and some non-OPEC folks as well) as it stirs the new flock of shale entrepreneurs in action, they will eventually come around and accept the new reality.
+But this means that scores of LNG projects today are unsustainable with the current pricing regime and lifting prices to the levels needed to break even would curb the world’s thirst for LNG.

 The world is coming to its senses again and oil will adapt.
 LNG will follow suit or suffer the consequences.